-NUR 3600 NURSING INFORMATICS (3 s.h.)
+NUR 3600 NURSING INFORMATICS (3)

-This course introduces you to the basic concepts relevant to health care informatics and the use of computerized information system in health care organizations.
+This course introduces you to the basic concepts relevant to health care informatics and the use of computerized information systems in health care organizations.
 The main focus is to discover how computerized applications aid the health care team to evaluate health, wellness, and illness to provide and communicate positive patient outcomes across the lifespan.

-Prerequisite: NUR major only or permission of the instructor
+Prerequisite: NUR major only or permission of the Department Chair of Nursing

-Co-requisites: None
+Co-requisites: None Offered: spring

-Offered: fall, spring, summer

-NUR 4010 RESEARCH FOR PROFESSIONAL NURSING PRACTICE (3 s.h.)
+NUR 4010 RESEARCH FOR PROFESSIONAL NURSING PRACTICE (3)